Motorcycle Insurance Minimum Requirements in Iowa

 In most cases, motorcycle owners choose to purchase liability insurance to prove financial responsibility.
 However, you may also prove financial responsibility following an accident with one of the following options:

 - Submit official releases from everyone involved in the accident.

-- Pay cash or post a cashier's check, certified check, bank draft or postal money order payable to the Office of Driver Services for all charges relating to the accident.
+- Pay cash or post a cashier's check, certified check, bank draft or postal money order payable to the Customer Services Bureau for all charges relating to the accident.

 - Obtain proof documenting a full settlement of all damages or injuries.